Ari & Mia

 Sun, Jun 12, 2016 – 7:00 PM – Nelson Town Hall, Nelson NH

 Join us Sunday, June 12 for a 7:00 PM concert with Ari & Mia, Boston’s Americana sister act at the Nelson Town Hall.
-Admission is $12/$9(senior, student, or in advance).
+Admission is $12/$9(Sr/Jr).
 Referencing the traditions of Southern and Northeastern fiddle music and the early American songbook Ari and Mia create a realm where their own compositions cross paths with older traditions.
 Their stylish and sophisticated music honors the sounds of Appalachian cottages, rural dance floors, and urban concert halls.

 Combine this with their innovative approach to song and tune-writing and the result is a fresh and contemporary sound.